Developing an Effective Employee Training Program

 What follow-up discipline do you use in your organization?
 What post-event expectations are in place?
 In what way is the direct manager involved in the follow-up with their learner?

 - Participant summarizes key takeaways and discusses them with their direct manager

-- Direct manager engages participant in a discussion about how they plant to apply their new knowledge and skills.
+- Direct manager engages participants in a discussion about how they plan to apply their new knowledge and skills.